Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Fix: Choose a cooldown from traffic and startup measurements rather than a universal duration.
 Scale down gradually, and require queue depth near zero, low KV cache usage, and low running requests before removing capacity.

-Symptom: Your dashboard shows an average response time of 800 ms, but support tickets complain about 30-second waits.
+Symptom: Your dashboard shows an average response time of 800 ms, but users complain about 30-second waits.
 The p95 or p99 latency is an order of magnitude worse than the mean.

 Cause: Average latency hides the users with long prompts or the batches where one straggler request keeps the GPU occupied.
 Static batching makes this worse, but even continuous batching can suffer if a single request with a 4,000-token prompt monopolizes a slot.